8/3/2020

 Alyssa

-And next will be Charles Sweet with Colon & Company.
+And next will be Charles Reed with Golan & Company.

 speaker

 Yeah, thanks for taking the question.
-You guys noted a strong recovery in June.
-Maybe you can give us a sense of how July has looked then and has volumes remain at the June levels or are you continuing to see a further acceleration, particularly as we've seen more surges here in states like Texas, California and Florida.
-Because it sounds like you're saying you're not assuming a second wave.
-So is it kind of the assumption that, unlike the beginning of the pandemic where everything kind of shut down, you're assuming that these states largely stay open, which kind of changes how volumes should be affected?
+You know, you guys noted a strong recovery in June.
+Maybe you can give us a sense on how July has looked then, and has volumes remained at the June levels, or are you continuing to see a further acceleration, particularly as we've seen more surges here in states like Texas, California, and Florida?
+Because it sounds like you're saying you're not assuming a second wave, so is it kind of the assumption that you know, unlike the beginning of the pandemic where everything kind of shut down, you're assuming that these states largely stay open, which kind of changes how volume should be affected.
 Thanks.

 speaker